-channel in 2022.
+Kristen and Scott Hertzog started their YouTube Church USA, Old Order Mennonites channel in 2022.
 Supplied photo.

-stereotypically Italian Americanforthright, passionate and quick to crack a bottle of wine.
+Church USA and Amish folks-are on hand to stereotypically Italian American-forthright, passionate and quick to crack a bottle of wine.

 Her family was surprised, then, when they showed up in Pennsylvania for a wedding with no alcohol, no dancing, a dress code for the bridesmaids and a rehearsal dinner held in a church basement instead of an upscale restaurant.